Marilyn Waring: Other

 She and Ngahuia Te Awekotuku contributed the piece "Foreigners in our own land" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.

 Waring speaks publicly on gay and lesbian rights, most recently in support of same-sex marriages.
 The New Zealand Truth tabloid newspaper "outed" her as a lesbian in 1976.
 She refused to comment at the time and the Prime Minister, Robert Muldoon, moved swiftly to minimise publicity and protect her; the general attitude among politicians being that it was a private matter.
 Muldoon advised her "The way to do this is not to say anything at all to anyone, do you understand?
 You don't say anything, I don't say anything, the Party doesn't say anything – and there's no story if we don't talk.
 In the end, it will just go away.
-As for your future, that will be between you and your electorate" He refused to say anything to journalists; her electorate chairman and electorate Executive Committee told her she had their total support.
+As for your future, that will be between you and your electorate."
+He refused to say anything to journalists; her electorate chairman and electorate Executive Committee told her she had their total support.
 An initial injunction against publishing the story arranged by Jim McLay had been overturned.

-And Waring's strong pro-choice identification and vocal feminism overshadowed her lesbianism.
+Waring's strong pro-choice identification and vocal feminism overshadowed her lesbianism.
 Since she left Parliament in 1984, Waring has more openly acknowledged her sexual orientation.